Skip to Main Content

 Periodicals

-The IALS Library has a very extensive, though not comprehensive, collection of American law reviews, comprising over 500 titles.
-Generally speaking IALS does not subscribe to titles aimed purely at the practitioner such as newsletters issued by the various sections of the American Bar Association.
+The IALS Library has a very extensive, though not comprehensive, collection of American law journals, comprising over 500 titles.
+Generally speaking IALS does not subscribe to titles aimed purely at the practitioner, such as newsletters issued by the various sections of the American Bar Association.
 Some titles, or early volumes in a title, may be shelved in the offsite store or in the closed basement.
 For details consult the online catalogue.

-Many titles, including those published by the American Bar Association are available electronically in HeinOnline, Lexis and Westlaw.
+Many titles, including those published by the American Bar Association, are available electronically in HeinOnline, Lexis and Westlaw.

 Periodical indexes

-IALS holds or provides access to several major journal indexing services
+IALS holds or provides access to several major journal indexing services.

 Print sources

-• Index to Legal Periodicals is held in print from 1909 to 1981 shelved at BB55.J.1
+• Index to Legal Periodicals is held in print from 1909 to 1981 shelved at classmark BB55.J.1.

 Electronic sources